natebrunelle/2910/markdown/index.md

 :   **Thanksgiving Break**, No classes

 November 28--December 2
+:   Lessons learned from the course, what you gained, reflect on what you said during Orientation <span style="color:green">**(Required Topic)**</span>

+December 5--9
-:   No classes, Final Essay due by the end of the week
+:   No classes, Last day of the semester is Dec.
+6. <span style="color:red">Final Essay due by the end of the week</span>

 <!--
 March 28--April 1